+- Accidents off site

+- Bomb threats

+- Death

+- Flooding building and environment

 - Gas leak

 - Hostage situation in school

 - Severe storms and adverse weather

 - Sexual assault or child abuse

 - Sickness and infectious disease

 - Threatening person outside the building or school grounds

 - Utility failure

+- Attacks on students and members of staff

+- Chemical/toxic/hazardous material spill

+- Earthquake

+- Fire

 - Heatwave

 - Industrial emergency nearby

 - Missing child/abduction/runaway

 - School trips and incidents

 - Shooting

 - Threatening person in the school building

 - Unsafe structure

-The Critical Incident Plan is held: in the school office at the primary schools and in the following locations at The Downs School: Headteacher's Secretary's office, Reception, SBM's Office, CPD Leader's Office, and will be reviewed annually
+The Critical Incident Plan is held in the school office at the primary schools and in the following locations at The Downs School: Reception and SBM's Office and will be reviewed termly

-The person who discovers the emergency will raise the alarm immediately by the most appropriate means and ensure that the Head teacher, Deputy Head teacher or in their absence, a member of the senior leadership team is informed immediately and that where appropriate the emergency services are summoned.
+The person who discovers the emergency will raise the alarm immediately by the most appropriate means and ensure that the Head teacher or in their absence, a member of the senior management team is informed immediately and that where appropriate the emergency services are summoned.
 They will liaise with the emergency services when they arrive and take advice from them.
 The priorities are as follows: